Subscribe today to get 3 free articles per month

 Elena

 In Saint-Henri, Elena emerges as a testament to Italian cuisine reimagined.
-Opened in early 2018 by the team behind Nora Gray, this spot pays homage to inspiring individuals like Elena Pantaleoni, whose spirit infuses the establishment’s warm, unpretentious hospitality.
-It integrates seamlessly into the neighborhood, reflecting its evolution with a vibrant, inviting space designed by Kyle Adams Goforth.
-The menu, crafted by Emma Cardarelli and Janice Tiefenbach, showcases dynamic iterations of Italian classics—from artisanal pizzas to homemade pastas, all complemented by Ryan Gray’s meticulously curated natural wine list.
-This new culinary landmark not only promises exquisite dishes but also embodies a modern trattoria's soul, where every detail underscores a commitment to quality and community.
+Opened in 2018 by the team behind Nora Gray, the spot pays homage to inspiring individuals like Elena Pantaleoni while integrating seamlessly into the neighbourhood.
+Emma Cardarelli and Janice Tiefenbach craft dynamic iterations of Italian classics—artisanal pizzas, homemade pastas—complemented by Ryan Gray's meticulously curated natural wine list.
+A modern trattoria with soul.

 RestaurantSaint-Henri